Quizzes Best Practices

 How can I prevent students from seeing the score/points until after everyone has taken the activity?

-Within the Gradebook, set the Manual Grade Posting Policy for your published Quiz, Assignment or Graded discussion activity before students complete.
-If you select a manual posting policy, activity grades remain hidden from student view by default until you post grades for the assignment.
-If you select a manual course posting policy after activity grades have already been entered, the policy will not apply retroactively and any posted grades will remain visible.
+Within the Gradebook, set the Manual Grade Posting Policy for your published Quiz, Assignment, or Graded discussion activity before students complete it.
+If you select a Manual posting policy, activity grades remain hidden from student view by default until you post grades for the assignment.
+If you select a manual course posting policy after activity grades have already been entered, the policy will not apply retroactively, and any posted grades will remain visible.

 You can also hide or post activity grades within the SpeedGrader that already has student submissions.